mrxcake/lotus-testnet/README.md

 ## Step 5: Running the Libra VFN(outside the container)

-Execute the following commands inside each container to download and run the setup script:
+Execute the following commands inside each container to download and run the post-genesis setup script:

 1. Firewall setting: